sowmya1283/handmadehobbies/README.md

 Testing Phase

-I have included details of testing both during development and post development in a separate document called TESTING.md
+I have a second document named TESTING.md that contains information about testing both during and after development.

 Deployment